yi-wen-tung/Shift-Work-Psychosis-meta-analysis/README.md

 # Meta-Analysis code for the occupational sleep disruption and risk of psychosis

-This repository contains full R code for replicating our meta-analysis on the association between irregular work patterns and the risk of developing psychosis. employer discrimination towards individuals with psychosis (Tung & Twumasi, in preparation).
+This repository contains full R code for replicating our meta-analysis on the association between irregular work patterns and the risk of developing psychosis. employer discrimination towards individuals with psychosis.

 ## Registration